YyzHarry/imbalanced-regression/sts-b-dir/README.md

 python glove/download_glove.py
 ```

-2. (Optionally) We have provided both original STS-B dataset and our created balanced STS-B-DIR dataset in folder `./glue_data/STS-B`.
+2. __(Optional)__ We have provided both original STS-B dataset and our created balanced STS-B-DIR dataset in folder `./glue_data/STS-B`.
 To reproduce the results in the paper, please use our created STS-B-DIR dataset.
 If you want to try different balanced splits, you can delete the folder `./glue_data/STS-B` and run

 ```bash
 python glue_data/create_sts.py